The symptoms of coronavirus are like flu symptoms. The main difference is that you usually do not have shortness of breath when you have the flu.

 Most people who think they have the flu usually just have a cold.

-The real flu is not that common and tends to happen during the winter.
-It usually spreads between November and March.
+The real flu tends to happen during the winter.
+It usually spreads between October and April.

-If you are at risk of the complications of flu, you should see your GP.
+If you have flu and you are at risk of the complications of flu, you should contact your GP.
 You may need special anti-viral medicines.
 These work best if started within 48 hours of flu symptoms.

-Flu symptoms come on very quickly and you get severe muscle aches and a high fever.
+Flu symptoms come on very quickly and you get muscle aches and a high fever.
 Headache is very common.
 You will feel extremely weak and may find it hard to even get out of bed.
 After a few days, you may develop a cough.
-The flu virus infects your lungs and upper airways.

 Flu symptoms can also include: